Data center fiber cabling system

 Polarity A uses MPO straight-through pre-end trunk cable to connect to the pass-through module.
 The two ends use different duplex jumpers.
 One end uses a straight-through jumper and one end uses a cross jumper.

 The advantage of this solution is that the trunk is simple to expand.
-The defect is that two different jumpers are used at both ends, which makes wiring messy.
+The defect is that two different fiber optic jumper are used at both ends, which makes wiring messy.

 Polar A (40G) uses a straight-through MPO pre-end trunk cable to connect the pre-end extension cables at both ends.
 The MPO pre-end extension cables at both ends have different polarity.
 One end is selected for straight-through and one end is selected for complete crossover.